Principal stratification with continuous treatments and continuous post-treatment variables

 \section{Identification of causal estimands}

 Throughout this section we focus on estimands of the form $E[Y(t) \mid a < g(\boldsymbol{S}) < b]$ for some function $g(\cdot)$, though analogous calculations would apply for other estimands.
-First we can see that
+First we can see using iterated expectations that

-The first equality relied on rules of iterated expectations, while the second and third lines utilized the no unmeasured confounding and SUTVA assumptions, respectively.
 The outer expectation is relatively easy to work with, so we focus on the inner expectation now, which is slightly more complex since we are conditioning on $\boldsymbol{S}$ satisfying a constraint, rather than being set to a fixed value that we can plug into the outcome regression equation.
 This inner expectation can be decomposed as